nina-mizrahi/rnn-human-learning-thesis/README.md

-# Modeling Human-Like Learning in AI: Evaluating RNNS Capacity to Replicate Human Leaps of Insight in Sequential Decision making
+# Modeling Human-Like Learning in AI: Evaluating RNNs' Capacity to Replicate Human Leaps of Insight in Sequential Decision-Making

 This repository contains the code and research artifacts from my senior thesis in Computational Neuroscience at the Claremont Colleges.
-The project investigates whether Recurrent Neural Networks (RNNs), particularly LSTMs, can replicate human "leaps of insight"—sudden strategic breakthroughs—in sequential decision-making tasks.
+The project investigates the extent that Recurrent Neural Networks (RNNs), particularly LSTMs, can replicate human "leaps of insight"—sudden strategic breakthroughs—in sequential decision-making tasks.

+**Note:** Certain gameplay outputs and original user data from Hexxed.io were redacted to protect participant confidentiality.

 ---